Can a brain injury get worse over time?

 Another effective way to prevent decline is to engage your brain’s neuroplasticity.

 With enough practice, your brain will rewire itself, and the action will become much easier.
+The therapies mentioned above will utilize techniques that promote neuroplasticity during their treatments.

 3. Stimulate Your Brain